ZoeyVid/.github/SECURITY.md

 ## Reporting a Vulnerability

 Please report them to: zoeyvid@zvcdn.de, you can find the public key for encrypted communication here: https://zvcdn.de/publickey.asc

+Or report them via the GitHub Security Tab